 I am a PhD Student at the University of Toronto's Centre for Medieval Studies, and in the Collaborative Program in Editing Medieval Texts.
 I am currently writing my dissertation on Alexander Neckam's commentaries on Proverbs, Song of Songs, and the Psalms.
 Also forthcoming is an edition of Samuel Presbiter’s Collecta ex diuersis auditis in schola magistri Willelmi de Montibus.

-On the side, I have also long pursued interests in the interesection of the humanities with technology and in typography.
+On the side, I have long pursued interests in technology and typography.
 This website provides a home for a few basic tools that I’ve found very useful in my work.
 You might also be interested in my list of online resources for Medieval Studies.

 You can contact me